 Once you've installed the example plugin you are now ready to edit it.

 All of the code style rules are listed at standardjs.com/rules.html.
 No need to remember them all, the standardjs will format the code for you.

-To start using it, inside terminal enter the elements’ folder (if you are working inside the example plugin):
+To start using it, inside the terminal enter the elements' folder (if you are working inside the example plugin):

-This command will output any errors with description and location in file.
+This command will output any errors with description and location in a file.
 In order to automatically format the code, run:

 yarn standard --fix

 To see formatting errors instantly inside your files you should install the appropriate plugin for your editor.
 Check if your editor has such a plugin at standardjs.

 - Open Visual Studio Code editor;